-The adoption of AASB 2018-7 did not have a material impact on the Association's financial statements.
+The adoption did not have a material impact on the Association's financial statements.

-Impact on adoption of AASB 2020-4 Amendments to Australian Accounting Standards - Covid-19-Related Rent Concessions
+Impact on adoption of AASB2021-3 Amendments to Australian Accounting Standards - Covid-19-Related Rent Concessions beyond 30 June 2021

 These amendments provide relief to lessees from applying AASB 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under AASB 16 Leases, if the change were not a lease modification.